Rubber Plant Care: Stop Yellow Leaves & Root Rot (Ficus elastica)

 The “easier Ficus” — glossy, forgiving, and far more beginner-friendly than a fiddle leaf fig.

-Last updated: May 2026 · Written from 3 years of hands-on experience — from nearly killing my rubber plant in year one to a 5-foot plant and two successful propagations
+Last updated: May 2026 · Written from 3 years of hands-on experience — from nearly killing my rubber plant in year one to a 5-foot plant and two successful propagations.

 I’ve owned a fiddle leaf fig, a weeping fig, and a rubber plant.
 Guess which one is still thriving after three years?
+If you guessed the rubber plant, you’re right — and honestly, it wasn’t close.

 Quick Answer: Rubber Plant Care Basics